 Availability and cost of vessel

-Vessel Ordered?
-[Yes, No] Mobilisation time [days] Charter duration [days] Mobilisation cost [GBP] Seasonal dependence?
+Vessel Chartered on demand?
+[Yes, No] Mobilisation time [days] Charter duration [days] Mobilisation cost [GBP] Seasonal availability?
 [Yes,No] Season starts [dd.mm.]
 Season stops [dd.mm.]
 Available at another base off season?
 [Yes,No] Home port off season Day rate [GBP/day]

-CTV 1 No
+CTV 1 No No

 Jack-up Yes 60 14 No

-Vessels can be (if the value of "Ordered?" is "No") available immediately since they are on long-term charter or are purchased by the wind farm owner/operator.
-Alternatively (if the value of "Ordered?" is "Yes"), they have to be chartered (ordered) with a given mobilisation time when the demand for them is identified.
+Vessels can be (if the value of "Chartered on demand?" is "No") available immediately since they are on long-term charter or are purchased by the wind farm owner/operator.
+Alternatively (if the value of "Chartered on demand?" is "Yes"), they have to be chartered (ordered) with a given mobilisation time when the demand for them is identified.
 In addition, vessels may be specified to only be available in the summer season or to operate from different maintenance bases in summer or winter.
-To model vessels that are available during a number of predetermined maintenance campaigns during the year, one can specify one vessel for each campaign period, each being available only during that one campaign period.
+To model vessels that are available during a number of pre-determined maintenance campaigns during the year, one can specify one vessel for each campaign period, each being available only during that single campaign period.
+(How this can be used to model pre-determined heavy maintenance campaigns for jack-up vessels is illustrated in the case input file "NOWIcob\base\case\JU\campaigns.xlsx".)
 All these aspects and the related cost can be defined in this table.

-Ordered?
-[Yes,No] Does the vessel have to be ordered (chartered) from external enterprise for short-term on-demand charters ("Fix on Failure" charter strategy)?
+Chartered on demand?
+[Yes,No] Does the vessel have to be chartered (ordered) from external enterprise for short-term on-demand charters (i.e. a "Fix on Failure" charter strategy)?
+[No,Yes] (If yes, a mobilisation time and charter duration must be specified; if no, the vessel is available to the wind farm operator with no mobilisation time.)
 Mobilisation time [days] Time to wait from the need for the vessel is identified to the ordered vessel is available at the "home port" specified for the wind farm.
-This lead time includes both waiting for a vessel to become available on the market, waiting for it to travel to the "home port" of the wind farm, waiting for it to be re-equipped, etc. Charter duration [days] Duration of charter, i.e. how long the vessel will remain available at the location Mobilisation cost [currency] Mobilisation cost for chartering a vessel (covering travel, re- equipping, etc.; fuel cost are considered separately) Seasonal dependence? [ Yes,No] Is the vessel only available during a season?
-Season starts [dd.mm.]
-Date from which the vessel is available at location needs to be after "Season starts"
+This lead time includes both waiting for a vessel to become available on the market, waiting for it to travel to the "home port" of the wind farm, waiting for it to be re-equipped, etc. Charter duration [days] Duration of charter, i.e. how long the vessel will remain available at the location equipping, etc.; fuel cost are considered separately)